What Is Direct Mail Marketing & How It Works

 |

-Frequently Asked Questions
+Frequently Asked Questions (FAQs)

 The average cost of a direct mail campaign will depend on your campaign type, delivery area scope, mail volume, and more.
-Generally, smaller mail types like postcards cost around 30 cents per piece, while larger mailers can cost up to $5 each.
-However, this doesn’t cover additional costs like creative design, copywriting, or distribution, which can cost a few hundred dollars.
-For more accurate campaign estimates, visit the USPS Direct Mail Cost Calculator.
+Generally, smaller mail types like postcards cost anywhere from 50 cents to $1.50 per piece for printing and delivery, while larger mailers can cost upwards of $5 each.
+For more accurate campaign delivery estimates, visit the USPS Direct Mail Cost Calculator.

-Some common types of direct mail marketing campaigns are new move-in campaigns, new customer offers, customer re-engagement campaigns, loyalty campaigns, reminder campaigns, and celebration or special occasion campaigns.
+Some common types of direct mail marketing campaigns are new move-in campaigns, new customer offers, customer reengagement campaigns, loyalty campaigns, reminder campaigns, and celebration or special occasion campaigns.
 These mostly come as personalized postcards, discount or promo coupons, or gift boxes.

-To start running a direct mail campaign, first define your campaign objectives, whether that’s brand awareness, customer re-engagement, and so on.
+To start running a direct mail campaign, first define your campaign objectives, whether that’s brand awareness, customer reengagement, and so on.
 Then, create or buy a mailing list of your recipients, craft your mail content, and choose a mail format (brochure, catalog, etc.).
 Finally, print your mail and have it delivered by a delivery service, then track and measure your campaign results.

 Bottom Line